 Each step around the Note Circle represents the interval of a semitone (shown above in blue).
 This is equal to a one-fret step on your guitar.
 This means every fre...

 Sharps And Flats

-A sharp sign (#) raises the pitch of a note by a semitone and a flat sign (b) lowers the note by one semitone.
-You can remember this easily by remembering that if you ...
+A sharp sign (#) raises the pitch of a note by a semitone, a flat sign (b) lowers the note by one semitone.
+There's an easy way to remember this.
+Sit on something shar...

 Note Circle: Memorise By Writing

 Learn the notes by writing out the note circle.
 Old School, but it works!